Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Performance

 \subsection{Hadronic Energy Measurements}

-Energy measurements can be significantly improved, compared with previous approaches that only use the summed response of the scintillator material~\cite{ALEPH:1994ayc, DELPHIHAC:1996wto}, by making use of the finer segmentation, specifically in the radial direction of the readout for a barrel detector configuration, as well as the photon timing information from the scintillator sensor strips.
-These quantities can give access to some shower shape information.
-To make use of the more complex correlations in this data, we use a Graph Neural Network for the estimate of the energy deposit.
-Its architecture is shown in Fig.~\ref{fig:GNN}.
-The GNN uses the sensor charge, signal time, and scintillator position as node features and the number of nodes, as well as maximum and total charge, as graph features.
+Compared with previous approaches which only use the summed response of the scintillator material~\cite{ALEPH:1994ayc, DELPHIHAC:1996wto}, energy measurements can be significantly improved by exploiting finer segmentation.
+Here we use segmentation in the radial direction (layers) of the readout of the barrel detector configuration as well as perpendicular to the radial direction by considering the signal from each scintillator sensor strip as well as the respective photon timing information.
+These quantities can also give access to some shower shape information.
+To make use of the more complex correlations in these data, we utilize a GNN with a structure similar to that for the MuID measurements described in Sect.~\ref{sec:MuID}.
+The GNN is trained using the same train-validation-test split of 10,000 events per geometry.

-With the electronics in the current design, the timing resolution for a leading edge measurement is precise enough to determine the origin of a shower within a few cm, about the resolution of the strip width.
-In principle, electronics is available that can provide sampling rates up to several GHz ~\cite{drs4}, which might provide sensitivity to the inner shower structure (shower shape).
+With the current electronics design, the timing resolution for a leading edge measurement is precise enough to determine the origin of a shower within a few cm, about the resolution of the strip width.
+In principle, electronics is available that can provide multi-GHz bandwidth ~\cite{aardvarc}, which might provide sensitivity to the inner shower structure (shower shape).
 This can be a possible avenue to investigate in the future.